DerekParrySLC/launchbox/README.md

 Same as above: If there is sufficient interest in this repo, I'll add here some tricks and tips on how to share your launchbox and build a following.
 Please remember to star and fork this repo up above.

-## 5. FAQ/Contact/Troublshooting
+## 5. Troublshooting

-I'll post frequently asked questions here as they come in.

-If you would like to contact me, please submit an issue or a pull request.

-Having trouble with you launchbox?
+Having trouble with your launchbox?
 Please paste your code into a [gist](https://gist.github.com/) and submit the link to your gist as an issue.